A Note about Weyl Equidistribution Theorem: Proof of the Main Theorem

 and

-it will hold that $f\operatorname{mod}1(\ZZ^n)$ is equidistributed.
-When $S=S^{n-1}$ and the above holds we say that $\mu$ is irrational. \end{definition} \begin{remark} \begin{enumerate} \item The reason those measures are called irrational is the following.
-When $n=d=1$ and $\alpha\in (0,1)$ is irrational, the Dirac measure $\mu=\delta_{\alpha}$ is irrational.
-Indeed, in this case every function $f:\RR_+\rightarrow \RR$ that satisfies (\ref{homCond})-(\ref{pushCondHom}) is of the form $f(t)=\alpha t+c$ for some $c\in \RR$.
-Now, it is well known that $\{(n\alpha+c)\operatorname{mod}1\}_{n\in \NN}$ is equidistributed when $\alpha$ is irrational; \item The discussion in this Section can be carried in a slightly more general context.
+When $S=S^{n-1},M=I$ and the above holds we say simply that $f$ is related to $\mu$. \end{definition} \begin{remark} The discussion in this section can be carried in a slightly more general context.
 Namely, we can replace $S^1$ with the $k$-dimensional torus for $k\in \NN$.
 The arguments and definitions will be identical to the case $k=1$ up to the appropriate modifications in the notation.
-For simplicity of this note, we chose not to treat this case. \end{enumerate} \end{remark} In the following Theorem we point towards two families of irrational measures. \begin{theorem} Let $n\in \NN$, $S\subset S^{n-1}$ a spherical cap and recall that $\lambda$ is the Haar probability measure on $S^1$.
+For simplicity of this note, we chose not to treat this case. \end{remark} In the following theorem we state equidistribution results for functions related (in the sense of Definition \ref{irMeas}) to two families of measures. \begin{theorem} Let $n\in \NN$, $M\in \operatorname{GL}_n(\RR)$, $S\subset S^{n-1}$ a spherical cap and recall that $\lambda$ is the Haar probability measure on $S^1$.
 Let $\mu$ denote a probability measure which is either absolutely continuous w.r.t. $\lambda$ or supported on one irrational point in $S^1$ (namely a point of the form $e^{2\pi i\alpha}$ for $\alpha\in \RR\setminus\QQ$).
-Then $\mu$ is $S$-irrational. \end{theorem} We united the two claims of the above Theorem because their proofs are conceptually the same.
-As first step towards proving Theorem \ref{WeylGen}, we need to define Discrepancy and introduce a notation: \begin{definition} Given $N,d\in \NN$, $\eps>0$ and a sequence $x=\{x_n\}_{n\in \NN}\subset \RR$, we define: \begin{enumerate} \item The \textbf{Discrepancy of $x$ after $N$ steps} by:
+Then for any smooth $f:S\cdot \RR_+\rightarrow \RR$ which is $S-M$-related to $\mu$ and for any $u\in \RR^n$, $f(M\ZZ^n+u)\bmod 1$ is equidistributed. \end{theorem} We united the two claims of the above theorem because their proofs are conceptually the same.
+As first step towards proving Theorem \ref{WeylGen}, we need to define discrepancy and introduce some notation: \begin{definition} Given $N,d\in \NN$, $\eps>0$ and a sequence $\{x_n\}_{n\in \NN}\subset \RR$, we define: \begin{enumerate} \item The discrepancy of $\{x_n\}_n$ after $N$ steps by:

-where $\mu_N$ is the uniform measure on the points $\{x_n\text{mod }\ZZ\}_{n=1}^N\subset [0,1]$; \item The set:
+where $\mu_N$ is the uniform measure on the points $\{x_n\bmod1\}_{n=1}^N\subset [0,1]$; \item The set: